Varying gambling laws, language, currencies, and culture greatly impact which betting sites are the best for gamblers in any particular country.

 Ireland

-All major EU betting sites operate in Ireland under laws that basically mimic what the UK has in place.
+All major EU betting sites operate in Ireland under laws that mimic the UK.
 This goes for both Northern Ireland and the Republic of Ireland.
-Punters can bet online and pay very little taxes in the process.

 Germany